WestleyR/srm/README.md

 This way, `rm` will always run `srm`, even for other users.
 You can always run the normal `rm` by calling `/bin/rm ...`.

+## Disclaimer

+This is not designed to be a foolproof rm command, you still need to be careful.

 ## License